 You can also store your celery in aluminum foil.
 Surprisingly enough, the foil will keep celery crisp for a number of weeks.

 First, wrap the celery in a damp paper towel (preferably one of these recyclable paper towels that reduce waste), then tightly wrap it, either cut or whole.

 There are a few ways to effectively store celery to keep it fresh and crisp.
 The most effective way is by keeping it in close contact with fresh water, but make sure you also switch out the water regularly.
 Enjoy that crispy, delicious celery without worrying about waste!

 Save money and eat fresh food with my tips on food storage!
 Check out these posts how to store lettuce in the fridge, as well as this one on how to store spinach.
 And, keep cheese good for longer with how to store cheese in the refrigerator.

-You might also like these articles on containers perfect for freezing leftovers, and which vacuum sealers are ideal for preserving meat and game.
+You might also like these articles on containers perfect for freezing leftovers, the best storage containers for food and which vacuum sealers are ideal for preserving meat and game.

 While we’re on the subject of storage… Do you know how to store your tea bags for maximum freshness?